Optimizing two-qubit gates for ultracold fermions in optical lattices: Optimizing Vs(t) , Vl(t) and a1D using a 1D-confinement simulation

-On the other hand, the scattering length of $a_{1\mathrm{D}}=-11925 a_0$ with a Bohr radius of $a_0 \approx \SI{52.9}{\pico \meter}$ is too high if the atoms start in different subwells in Fig.~\ref{Gate Opt}(c) and too low if they start in the same subwell in Fig.~\ref{Gate Opt}(e).
 As discussed before, the most limiting factor is the piece-wise constant step size $\Delta t=\SI{5}{\micro \second}$.
-It would be advantageous to reduce it at least by a factor of $2$ and increase the maximal recoil energy $E_{r,l}$ of the attractive long lattice by a factor of approximately $1.5$.
+It would be advantageous to reduce it at least by a factor of $2$ and increase the maximal recoil energy $E_{r,l}$ of the attractive long lattice by a factor of approximately $1.5$ if one applies gates with ${\tau}/{\alpha} \ll {300}/{\pi}\, \SI{}{\micro \second}$.
 Then one would have a lot more freedom for short pulses and one could probably lower the minimal ratio of ${\tau}/{\alpha}$.